 As women founders of Montage Legal Group, we are always happy to hear about other women in the legal field who have created innovative companies that change the way people practice law.
-Dorna Moini is a perfect example of a woman entrepreneur who has been recognized in the legal community for her tech company, Documate.
+Dorna Moini is a perfect example of a woman entrepreneur who has been recognized in the legal community for her tech company, Gavel (formerly known as Documate).
 We sat down with Dorna to ask her about starting a company and her vision for the legal field.

 We recently saw you on the list of “Fifty Female Founders in Legaltech.”
 Can you provide us with a brief summary of your background before starting a company?

 First of all, congratulations to Montage, too, on being on the list, and on your 10-year anniversary!
 It’s exciting to see what an incredible community of lawyers you’ve built and the flexibility you afford them.

 Personally, I went to law school wanting to work in human rights, but even my professors who had my dream careers working as prosecutors at the ICC and UN criminal tribunals told me that I should start by working for a big firm.
 They said it would be the best training and launching pad for any career.
 So, I did.
 I worked at Sheppard Mullin and Sidley Austin for several years after graduating from law school.
 And I would not have done it any differently.
 I got lucky to manage large-scale litigation, learned how to lead a team of associates, and I went to trial several times a year.
 And I probably would have stayed to make partner if not for the experiences I had in my pro bono work, which led me to start Gavel.

 What is Gavel?

 Gavel is a no-code document automation software.
 It allows anyone with frequently-used form documents or templates to create a docassemble document assembly workflow that generates those documents in a fraction of the time it would take to draft the documents from scratch.

 Can you tell us a bit more about how it works?